UmmeHani-DS/LSH-based-Audio-Duplicate-Detection-with-MFCC-Features/README.md

 ## Usage

 1. Open the web application in your browser.
-2. Upload one audio file using the provided interface.
+2. Upload one or more audio files using the provided interface.
+3. Click on the "Detect Duplicates" button.
-3. The results will be display potential duplicate audio files.
+4. View the results displaying potential duplicate audio files.

 ## How It Works